lemlac/pylem/docs/reference.md

 * The Colon (`:`): Signifies the start of the loop body.
 * Indentation: The indented code under the for statement defines what actions execute on every item.

-If you need to repeat an action a specific number of times, pair the loop with the built-in Python `range()` function:
+If you need to repeat an action a specific number of times, pair the loop with the built-in `range()` function:

 ```py
 # Generates numbers from 0 to 4